DungnmDEV/Template/README.md

     override fun onCreate() {
         super.onCreate()
-        AdmobManager.initAdmob(this, timeOut = 10000, isAdsTest = true, isEnableAds = true) \\change isAdsTest = false when you use live Ads ID
+        AdmobManager.initAdmob(this, timeOut = 10000, isEnableAds = true) \\change isAdsTest = false when you use live Ads ID }
-    }
 }
 ```